m04yed-help/WEBOS/README.md

 - Has a functional add a new note

 ## WHAT IS THE CLICKER GAME?
-- It is a game called Cucumber Clicker
 - Version 1.5
 - Has a lot of items